Caprese Chicken Skillet

-This Caprese Chicken Skillet recipe is from my friend Erin’s beautiful new cookbook, The Well Plated Cookbook (affil link), featuring 130 fast, healthy recipes you will actually want to eat.
+This This One Pan Balsamic Chicken Caprese is the perfect way to use fresh summer tomatoes. recipe is from my friend Erin’s beautiful new cookbook, The Well Plated Cookbook, featuring 130 fast, healthy recipes you will actually want to eat.
 Her book includes tips on storing and reheating leftovers and creative ways to turn them into an entirely new dish.
-When I saw the front cover of her book, which features this chicken caprese recipe, I knew I had to make it.
-I’m so glad I did, it was delicious!
+When I saw the front cover of her book, I knew I had to make this and I’m so glad I did, it was delicious!

 What is chicken caprese?

-Chicken caprese uses the ingredients in a caprese salad and cooks them in a skillet with chicken.
-It’s served warm, so the mozzarella gets nice and melty, and the tomatoes get even sweeter when cooked.
+Chicken caprese uses the ingredients in a caprese salad and cooks them in a skillet with chicken to make it a meal.
+I love the combination of chicken and balsamic with mozzarella, it’s served warm, so the mozzarella gets nice and melty!
+And the tomatoes get even sweeter when cooked.

-This recipe uses boneless, skinless chicken breasts that are pounded to ensure even cooking.
+- This recipe uses boneless, skinless chicken breasts pounded to ensure even cooking.
 You can substitute them with bone-in chicken thighs if you prefer.

 What to Serve with Caprese Chicken

-This balsamic caprese chicken is very filling on its own, but if you’d like a side dish, here are some ideas.
+This balsamic chicken dish is very filling on its own, but if you’d like a side dish, here are some ideas.

 - Crusty French bread